webrtc/FirebaseRTC/correctedCodelab.md

         })
     }
     ```
     This function does two things.
-It collects ICE candidates from the WebRTC API and adds them to the database, and listens for added ICE candidates from the remote peer and adds them to its RTCPeerConnection instance.
+It collects ICE candidates from the WebRTC API and adds them to the database, and listens for added ICE candidates from the remote peer and adds them to its `RTCPeerConnection` instance.
 It is important when listening to database changes to filter out anything that isn't a new addition, since we otherwise would have added the same set of ICE candidates over and over again.

+    Complete this step by uncommenting the calls to this function in both the `joinRoomById` and `createRoom` methods.

 1. Conclusion